 ² Gen. 1:26, 50:20; Deut 32:4; Ps 104:27; Matt 3:16-17; Col 1:17

 We believe that God has graciously disclosed His existence and power in the created order, and has supremely revealed Himself to fallen human beings in the person of His Son, the incarnate Word.
 Moreover, God has, by His Spirit, graciously disclosed Himself through men in human words.
 We believe He has inspired the words preserved in the Scriptures, the sixty-six books of the Old and New Testaments, which both record and reveal His saving work in the world.
 These writings alone constitute the verbally “God-breathed” Word of God, which is infallible, authoritative, inerrant, utterly without error in the original writings, complete in its revelation of His will for salvation, sufficient for all that God requires us to believe and do, and final in its authority over every domain of knowledge to which it speaks.
-We believe the entirety of Scripture centers about the person and work of Jesus Christ and therefore no portion is properly understood until it leads to Him.
+We believe the entirety of Scripture centers about the person and work of Jesus Christ, and therefore no portion is properly understood until it leads to Him.
 The Bible is to be believed, as God’s instruction, in all that it teaches; obeyed, as God’s command, in all that it requires; and trusted, as God’s pledge, in all that it promises.
 As God’s people hear, believe, and live by the Word, they are equipped as disciples of Christ and witnesses to the Gospel.³

-Because the Bible is God’s very revelation, at Fellowship we embrace it as authoritative for all matters in our church and seek to understand and apply it to every aspect of life.
+Because the Bible is God’s very revelation, at Fellowship, we embrace it as authoritative for all matters in our church and seek to understand and apply it to every aspect of life.

 ³ Jer.
 1:9; Jn 14:6; Rom 10:17; 2 Tim 3:16; 2 Pet 1:21, 3:15b-16

 We believe that God created the entire universe out of nothing.
 The original creation, initiated by the Father, accomplished by the Son and completed by the Spirit, was very good, accomplishing God’s purpose to glorify Himself.
-In relation to His creation, we believe He is both transcendent (independent of) and immanent (involved in).
+About His creation, we believe He is both transcendent (independent of) and immanent (involved in).
 He is the creator of every living thing “after its kind” and is the driving force in the development of organisms through His intelligent design.
 His crowning achievement is the creation of human beings.
-We believe that God created human beings, male and female, in His own image.
+We believe that God created human beings, male and female, in His image.
 Adam and Eve belonged to that created order that God Himself declared to be very good, serving as God’s agents to care for, manage, and govern the creation, as well as living in holy and devoted fellowship with their Maker.
-Men and women, equally made in the image of God, enjoy equal access to God by faith in Christ Jesus and are both called to move beyond passive self-indulgence to significant ministry in every arena of human affairs.
+Men and women, equally made in the image of God, enjoy equal access to God by faith in Christ Jesus and are both called to move beyond passive self-indulgence to important ministry in every arena of human affairs.
 Adam and Eve were made to complement each other in a one-flesh union that establishes the only normative pattern of sexual relations for men and women.
 Ultimately, marriage serves as a picture of the union between Christ and His church.
 In God’s wise purposes, men and women are not simply interchangeable, but rather they complement each other in mutually enriching ways and reflect both His created order and the loving relationship between Christ and the church.4

 Since God created the universe and everything in it, the people of Fellowship owe all that we are and have to Him and therefore should continually worship and praise Him for His greatness and provision.